Golf: Late birdie run keeps Mickelson ahead at Desert Classic

 Steve Marino (65), who aced the par three seventh at La Quinta, and Canadian Adam Hadwin (66) were tied for third a shot further back.

-Mickelson, who played the back nine first, finished strongly after an even-par start for his first 13 holes with a double-bogey at the 18th, his ninth, the low moment.
+Mickelson, playing the back nine first, finished strongly after an even-par start for his first 13 holes with a double-bogey at the 18th, his ninth, the low moment.

 He birdied the fifth, sixth, seventh and ninth holes for a pleasing finish.